- Undergraduate Admissions+

 - The McGowin Library+

 Prospective Engineers should have an enthusiasm for the subject and an appreciation of the nature of engineering problems and their solutions.
-We also look for applicants who have creative ability, and who will ultimately contribute to and influence society.
+We look for applicants who have creative ability, and who will ultimately contribute to and influence society.
 The College normally admits six or seven candidates each year.

 Please visit the Engineering pages on the University of Oxford's website for full details and information on the application process.